• Skip to primary navigation

 chicken madras curry in a bowl

 Chicken Madras is a curry you have to have in your recipe box if you dig spicy Indian curries.
 It's hot but not vindaloo hot.
-Somewhere between butter chicken and vindaloo, I would say.
+Somewhere between butter chicken and vindaloo, and big on taste like chicken changezi.
 And it's got these sweet and sour flavors happening in the background, thanks to all the tomatoes and a sprinkling of lemon juice and sugar.

 I usually make this chicken madras curry in my instant pot (mainly for the convenience of pressure cooking), but if the pot is otherwise engaged, I use a heavy-bottomed pan or large dutch oven on the stovetop.
 Both methods are discussed below.
 You can, of course, make it in your regular pressure cooker too if you don't have an instant pot.